 Empathy Pics is ideal for older children and teenagers with autism and social communication difficulties.

 Target expressive language and the ability to understand the perspective of others

 Improve ability to understand emotions and body language

 Develop understanding of what to say in a variety of social situations e.g. how to respond to good or bad news, how to show interest or concern

 User profiles allow for individual user scoring

 to use Empathy Pics

 Verbal explanations are essential when teaching social awareness and understanding to older children and adults with autism and/or social communication difficulties.
-Therefore, the questions in Empathy Pics are designed as thinking prompts that encourage interaction between the user and the therapist, teacher or family member.
+Therefore, the questions in Empathy Pics are designed as thinking prompts that encourage interaction between the user and the speech language pathologist, teacher or family member.

 Choose a picture.
 Ask the user the 5 questions.